nitrimandylis/Petal.AI/README.md

 - `StreakCardView.swift`: UI component for tracking learning progress.
 - `Theme.swift`: Application-wide styling definitions.

+## Features

+- **Personalized Tutoring**: AI-driven tutoring sessions tailored to individual learning styles.
+- **Progress Tracking**: Visualize learning progress with interactive streak cards.
+- **User Feedback**: Collect and manage user feedback to improve the learning experience.
+- **Secure API Integration**: Manage API keys securely for accessing AI services.

 ## Getting Started

 To explore the project, clone the repository and open it in Xcode.
-Ensure you have the necessary dependencies and a valid API key configured in `Petal.AI/Petal.AI/GenerativeAI-Info.plist`.
+Ensure you have the necessary dependencies and a valid Gemini API key configured in `Petal.AI/Petal.AI/GenerativeAI-Info.plist`.
+And if not detected, add the the generative-ai-swift package for the Google Gemini API.

 ## Contributing